SSO Options for Integrated Mobile Applications

 Option 5: Leverage an EMM solution

-Enterprise mobility management (EMM) solutions such as MobileIron, IBM MaaS360 and AirWatch secure mobile devices in multiple ways.
+Enterprise mobility management (EMM) solutions such as MobileIron, IBM MaaS360, and AirWatch secure mobile devices in multiple ways.
 Each EMM provider has a unique way of implementing user authentication and SSO for mobile applications as long as the EMM software is installed on the device.

 This blog post is intended to familiarize readers with a few popular SSO options available for different implementation scenarios.
 You are not limited to these 5 options by any means.
-Depending on the tools and platforms available at your disposable, you can come up with a variety of other options.
-For example, if you have multiple standalone applications, you can use a mobile back-end service such as Oracle Mobile Cloud Services (MCS) or implement Azure’s common user authentication logic for all of your mobile applications, rather than implementing a SSO solution for each mobile application.
+Depending on the tools and platforms available at your disposal, you can come up with a variety of other options.
+For example, if you have multiple standalone applications, you can use a mobile back-end service such as Oracle Mobile Cloud Services (MCS) or implement Azure’s common user authentication logic for all of your mobile applications, rather than implementing an SSO solution for each mobile application.